adrianopaladini/statusbar/README.md

 ## Description

 Appcelerator deprecate functions 'hideStatusBar', 'showStatusBar' and 'setStatusBarStyle' on runtime.
-This module gives you back the control over these functions on iOS 7.
+This module gives you back the control over these functions on iOS 7/8.

 ### Get the module

-**You can download the version already compiled through https://marketplace.appcelerator.com/apps/7533**
+**You can download the zip package or clone this git and compile**

 ## Accessing the statusbar Module